-It’s easy to overlook the vital role MIG welding gas plays in creating a good weld.
+It’s easy to overlook the role MIG welding gas plays in creating a solid weld.

-I never gave a second thought to the welding gas.
-Until the first time I forgot to open the gas valve and discovered how ugly an unshielded weld could be.
+When learning to weld, I rarely thought about shielding gas.
+That is, until the first time I forgot to open the gas valve and saw the mess an unshielded weld could make.

-That’s when I knew I needed to get up to speed on what MIG welding gas is all about.
+That’s when I decided to get up to speed on the basics of shielding welding gas.

 This article is a collection of research and reference notes, lists, and tables that’s helped me better understand how shielding gas affects the MIG process.